 After passing through Saint-Alexandre-de-Kamouraska, continue south on Route 389, which meanders through beautiful scenery to Pohénégamook and the lake of the same name.
 A sandy beach, resort, restaurants and inns all add to this area’s holiday feel.
 Don’t miss the small international bridge and the Canada-US border marker in Estcourt, one of the communities in Pohénégamook.

 A few miles further, at Rivière-Bleue, head north on Route 232 towards the Cabano community in Témiscouata-sur-le-Lac.
 A favourite stop for many riders, this area boasts many B&Bs and restaurants, including Auberge du Chemin Faisant, one of the best restaurants in the region.
 Lake Témiscouata, which is over 40 km (25 mi.) long, forms a spectacular backdrop for the whole town.
-If you have time, make sure to visit the brand new Lac-Témiscouata National Park, just across the lake.
+If you have time, make sure to visit the latest addition to Québec’s network of national parks, Parc national du Lac-Témiscouata, just across the lake.

 To complete this loop ride, take Highway 85 North through Saint-Louis-du-Ha!
 Ha!to the Route 291 exit to Saint-Honoré-de-Témiscouata.
 This road will lead you through a series of villages all the way back to Rivière-du-Loup.

 Take the time to discover the many attractions of Rivière-du-Loup, including Parc des Chutes, which is right downtown.
 The city offers sea excursions departing from the wharf as well as lodging options for every taste and budget.